A New Step-down Procedure for Simultaneous Hypothesis Testing Under Dependence: Admissibility property of the BSD Procedure

 \subsection{Connection to the MRD method}

-Before we move further, we shall first establish an important connection between the proposed BSD procedure and the Maximum Residual Down (MRD) method, introduced by \citet{COHEN_SACK_XU_2009}, by showing that there exists a functional relationship between the proposed BSD statistics with those of the MRD statistics.
+Before we proceed further, we now establish an important connection between our proposed BSD procedure and the Maximum Residual Down (MRD) method, introduced by \cite{COHEN_SACK_XU_2009}.
+In particular, we show that there exists a functional relationship between the proposed BSD statistics with those of the MRD statistics.
 This result would be essential for showing that our proposed multiple testing procedure based on the BSD statistics will be admissible for the present testing problem.
-Recall that, the MRD method due to \citet{COHEN_SACK_XU_2009} is based on the set of adaptively formed residuals defined as:
+The MRD method due to \cite{COHEN_SACK_XU_2009} is based on a set of adaptively formed residuals defined as